How to Start a Walking Group Resource

 Why Start a Walking Group at Work

 Pedometers are helpful tools to improve awareness and encourage people to increase the amount they walk every day.
 It is recommended that adults work up to 10,000 steps a day or more.
 For tips and tools on how to use a pedometer have a look at this resource from the Physical Activity Resource Centre.
+There are also many apps you can download on your phone that can count your steps.

 How is a walking group organized?